What NFL Teams Play On Thanksgiving Day 2017? NFL Games Schedule For Thursday

 — NFL (@NFL) November 21, 2017

 If those NFL games aren’t enough, football fans might also enjoy some college action from the gridiron.
 A battle will emerge among SEC teams as No. 16 Mississippi State hosts Ole Miss with game time at 7:30 p.m.
 Eastern Time via ESPN.
-As of this report, Mississippi State is a whopping 16-point favorite on the point spread indicating they may have a true Thanksgiving feast on their opponents.
+As of this report, Mississippi State is a whopping 16-point favorite on the point spread, indicating they may have a true Thanksgiving feast on their opponents.

 [Featured Image by Ronald Martinez/Getty Images]